libvips/pyvips/README.rst

 Status
 ------

-This binding passes the vips test suite cleanly and with no leaks under python2 and python3, on Windows, macOS and Linux.
+This binding passes the vips test suite cleanly and with no leaks under python2, python3, pypy and pypy3 on Windows, macOS and Linux.

-It seems to leak under pypy, I'm not sure why.

 Install
 -------